TripleLK/triad-docker-base/.project_management/ai_prompts/ai_json_to_lab_equipment_api.md

 4. **SEO OPTIMIZATION**: Maximum search visibility within mode constraints
 5. **CONSISTENCY**: Uniform structure and quality across all outputs
 6. **IMAGE PROCESSING**: Complete extraction and formatting of image data in Overall Details mode
 ## SPECIFICATION GROUP EXTRACTION REQUIREMENTS
 ### Use Extracted Group Names (When Available)
 If input contains `extracted_specification_groups` field:
 1. **Use EXACT group names** provided - do not modify or rename them
 2. **Extract specifications for these groups** from source data
 3. **Maintain exact spelling and capitalization** from extracted names
 4. **No group coordination needed** - just use the names as-is
 ### Naming Standards (All Cases)
 1. **NO underscores** in group names or specification keys
 2. **Use spaces** for readability: "Dimensions & Weights" not "Dimensions_Weights"
 3. **Use proper capitalization**: "Electrical Requirements" not "electrical requirements"
 4. **No special characters** except spaces, ampersands (&), and standard punctuation
 ### Extraction Approach
 1. **Use provided group names** if available in `extracted_specification_groups`
 2. **Extract ALL available data** for each group name
 3. **Create logical groupings** if no group names provided
 4. **Focus on completeness** - don't skip specification data
 ### Examples of Proper Group Names
 ✅ **Correct**: "Dimensions & Weights", "Electrical Requirements", "Protection & Compliance" ❌ **Incorrect**: "Dimensions_Weights", "electrical_requirements", "protection-compliance"
 Output ONLY JSON.
 Do not put it in a code block or provide any fluff before or after.

+**CRITICAL FIRST STEP**: PRESERVE ALL METADATA FIELDS from input exactly as provided at the top level of your JSON output.

 Transform the provided input data into this SEO-optimized API format, using ALL available information to create the most search-engine-friendly and comprehensive equipment listing possible while strictly adhering to the specified processing mode.
-Ensure complete image processing when in Overall Details mode.
+Ensure complete image processing when in Overall Details mode and MANDATORY metadata preservation for batch processing workflows.